 Since it is the fastest growing criminal industry in the world, human trafficking likely takes place much closer to home than many people realize.
 Send Relief seeks to equip the church so that the church can combat human trafficking in their own communities.

-Send Relief's Ministry Center in New Orleans ministers to women and families who have been affected by human trafficking.
+Send Relief's Ministry Centers in New Orleans and in Las Vegas minister to women and families who have been affected by human trafficking.

 Crisis Response